RTradeLtd/Temporal/README.md

 There is no support offered for on-premise deployments, save for bugs that may be found in the temporal software suite itself in which case an issue may be opened up on the repository.
 We offer paid support for on-premise temporal deployments, as well as training to use the software to its fullest capabilities.
 If this is of interest to you, please contact us privately.

-# Early Access Hosted API Alpha

-An early access version of the hosted temporal API is online, letting you store files onto IPFS, and integrate IPFS storage into your own stack without having to run nodes.
-Email postables@rtradetechnologies.com for access.

 # Goals